Including West Wratting Parish Council and the West Wratting village website

 What we have done to try to meet accessibility requirements

-After doing some study we believe we have a website that is mostly WCAG2.2AA compliant, and we are striving to improve further.
+After doing some study we believe our website is now mostly WCAG2.2AA compliant, and we are striving to improve further.
 Firstly, we have chosen to use a WordPress theme, Twenty Twenty-Three, that is ‘accessibility ready’.
 We also consider the following when creating pages:

 - Provide alternatives: Use text alternatives for non-text content, like images, and don’t use video.